link arrow

 2. What is the impact of the Digital Asset Basic Act on cryptocurrency taxation in South Korea?

-South Korean President Yoon Suk-yeol has deferred taxation on crypto investment gains until the Digital Asset Basic Act is enacted.
-Once it becomes law, the new rules will impose a 20% tax on crypto gains exceeding $2,100 per year.
+South Korean President Yoon Suk-yeol has deferred taxation on crypto investment gains in the latest guidelines.
+The new rules will impose a 20% tax on crypto gains exceeding $35,900 per year.

 3. How does the transparent nature of blockchain technology affect cryptocurrency taxation in South Korea?